elliottlawson/converse/docs/guide/getting-started.md

 php artisan migrate
 ```

 That's it!
-You're ready to start using Laravel Converse.
+You're ready to start using Converse.

 ## Basic Setup